Racehorse injuries: Surface

-In Thoroughbred racing there are three main track surfaces: dirt, turf and synthetic.
-Dirt tracks are generally a mixture of sand, silt and clay.
 Turf tracks are usually Bermuda grass in warm climates and a mixture of Fescue, Bluegrass and Rye in more temperate climates.
+Japan Racing Association tracks use 10–12 cm of Japanese lawn grass over 30–50 cm of sandy soil, and New York Racing Association tracks use 12–14 cm of tall fescue or Kentucky bluegrass over 25 cm of sandy soil.

 Synthetic tracks are generally a mixture of sand, synthetic fibers, rubber and wax.
 Synthetics are differentiated by brand names such as Polytrack, Tapeta Footings and Cushion Track.